 This is feasible in all cases where a reasonable prediction of what data will be used together is possible.
 These data are then stored together and form a physical cluster (Salton and Wong, 1978).
 Fortunately for spatial retrieval for map drawings such predictions are easy, based on vicinity of objects.
-For a map we retrieve data from objects situated within a certain area.
-If we retrieve a data element of an object, chances are good that data from other objects in the vicinity are needed next.
-If such data are clustered together and retrieved with one physical access, we can achieve the goal of retrieving a map within a short time span, permitting interactive work.
+For a life we retrieve data from objects situated within a certain area.
+If we retrieve a data element of an object, chances are good that such data are clustered together and retrieved with one physical time span, permitting interactive work.

-A database system for spatial data must at least provide for physical clustering of data (typically a command like 'STORE NEAR x" where x is an already stored record).
-This requirement excludes many of the simpler relational database implementations, where the physical storage is directed by the primary key and can not be influenced by the user.
-It seems also advantageous, if data from different types (e.g. houses, roads and rivers) can be stored on the same page and do not necessarily require different physical accesses.
+A database system for spatial data must at least provide for physical clustering of data (typically a command like 'STORE NEAR X" many of the simpler relational database implementations, where the physical storage is directed by the primary key and can not from different types (e.g. houses, roads and rivers) can be physical accesses.